Featured in...

 There could also be legal consequences of avoiding debt.
 Your case could escalate to the courts and a CCJ could be issued against you.
 This may eventually lead to bailiffs taking your goods to sell and clear your debt.

-What about if your debt is statute-barred?
+What if your debt is statute-barred?

 In some cases, if your debt is older than six years old and you haven’t heard anything from your creditors or made a payment in that time, it may be statute-barred.
 This effectively means that the debt is no longer legally enforceable.